evertonprdo/Node-Rocketseat/levelThree/challenge/README.md

 - [x] It must be possible to view details of a pet for adoption
 - [x] It must be possible to register as an ORG
 - [ ] It must be possible to log in as an ORG
+- [ ] It must be possible to fetch for nearby orgs

 ### Business Rules